michal-g/Notebooks-to-Packages/README.md

 ## Table of contents ##

 1. **Notebooks**
-    - introducing a data analysis implemented in a Jupyter notebook
+    - introducing predicting UFO sightings, as implemented in a Jupyter notebook
-    - advantages and disadvantages of notebooks
+    - the advantages and disadvantages of notebooks
-    - when to consider moving beyond a notebook
+    - when in the development of an experiment to consider moving beyond a notebook

 2. **Scripts**
     - converting a notebook into a script
-    - parametrizing a script
+    - parametrizing a script using `argparse`
-    - modularizing a script
+    - modularizing a script using helper functions

 3. **Packages**
-    - converting a script into a package
+    - converting a script into a package for release
     - applying object-oriented programming within a package